USS Mars (AFS-1): 1971-1979

-She underwent extensive overhaul from late August 1971-April 1972 in Richmond, California, receiving naval distillate fuel burning boilers, upgraded electronics, etc. She was then immediately deployed to the South China Sea to support the 7th Fleet and Marine Amphibious forces after the North Vietnamese Easter Offensive.
+She underwent extensive overhaul at the Willamette Iron and Steel Company shipyard in Richmond, CA, from late August 1971-April 1972, receiving naval distillate fuel burning boilers, upgraded electronics, etc. She was then immediately deployed to the South China Sea to support the 7th Fleet and Marine Amphibious forces after the North Vietnamese Easter Offensive.
 She returned to her homeport of Alameda, California, that December; her homeport was then moved to Sasebo, Japan during April 1973.
 From April 1973 to the end of 1974, Mars continued replenishing the ships of the western Pacific and made two trips to the Indian Ocean to support the U.S. Navy patrolling the Persian Gulf area.
 She was transferred back to CONUS in August, 1976, arriving at Oakland Army Depot.

 On 14 May 1979, and Mars collided off Point Loma near San Diego, California, injuring seven.

 1980-1988

 Mars departed its homeport of Alameda, California in February, 1980, transited the Pacific, and arrived in the Indian Ocean in May.
 One of her first assignments was to send a working party ashore on the island of Masirah off the coast of Oman to clear the area of the debris left at the staging point for the attempted rescue of the embassy hostages in Tehran, Iran.
 Once this task was complete, Mars stayed in the Indian Ocean, conducting underway replenishments with the battle groups assigned, steaming to Diego Garcia to be re-supplied, and conducting re-supply evolutions on Masirah.
 The State Department had negotiated a specific window of 0900-1300 for the U.S. Air Force to land a C-141 cargo plane so Mars personnel could unload it and transfer it to the Mars via its CH-46 helicopters.
 Mars arrived back in Alameda in November to begin preparations for her next deployment in January 1982.
 In 1987, Mars was to make a circumnavigation voyage from her homeport in Oakland, CA however upon reaching the Philippines, orders were changed to remain in the North Arabian Sea to replenish Carrier Task Force ships after Iran publicized the deployment of Silkworm Missiles at the entrance to the Persian Gulf.
 Mars continued to make WestPac and Indian Ocean deployments from Naval Supply Center, Oakland then from its forward-deployed home of Sasebo Japan until its transfer to the Military Sealift Command in 1993.